 Instead, it is to establish your computer’s hardware components, what version of Ubuntu you’re running, your location (based on your choice when setting up Ubuntu) and a few other things.

 This marks a change from Canonical’s previous attitude to this sort of data collection but is understandable given how flakey figures are for Linux usage around the world.
 Crucially, this data collection can be opted out of; if you’re upgrading from a previous version of Ubuntu, meanwhile, you can also opt in.

 2. GNOME Arrives on the LTS Release

 Perhaps the biggest news of the LTS release is GNOME 3.28.
 Since GNOME replaced Unity in Ubuntu 17.10 (although Unity isn’t quite dead) GNOME has been the default desktop environment (pictured above on Artful Aardvark).

 Of course, you don’t have to go with GNOME.
 Other Ubuntu desktop environments are available, such as MATE.

-Despite hopes to the contrary (and a dedicated community project), Ubuntu 18.04 will not boast a fresh new look.
-However, while the Ambiance theme is hanging around (despite looking a bit tired), new icons are expected in Ubuntu.
+Despite hopes to the contrary (and a dedicated community project), Ubuntu 18.04 does not boast a fresh new look.
+However, while the Ambiance theme is hanging around (despite looking a bit tired), some new icons are included in Ubuntu.